jingGM/GND/readme.md

 - stairs or curbs: yellow: #FFFF00
 - not-mapped areas: black: #000000
-- fully traversable areas (sidewalks, concrete areas, ramp, and etc.): white: #FFFFFF
+- fully traversable areas (sidewalks, concrete areas, ramp, and etc.): white: #FFFFFF This step is labeled by human.
+We used Photoshop with different layers to ensure the colors aligned well with the point clouds in the global maps.

 # Contact Information
 ```commandline